 Features of the Program

 RNs completing their BSN degree may choose a part-time or full-time online study plan.
-Once all physical sciences and behavioral sciences have either been transferred to Saint Louis University or completed at the University through the School for Professional Studies, students may complete the BSN nursing courses full time in two semesters or part time in four semesters.
+Once all pre-nursing courses have either been transferred to Saint Louis University or completed at the University through the School for Professional Studies, students may complete the BSN nursing courses full time in two semesters or part time in four semesters.
+However, individualized academic plans are available

 A student will need to apply and be admitted to the School for Professional Studies (SPS) in accordance with SPS guidelines.
-They will then take up to 54 credit hours (depending on transfer credits) of SPS pre-nursing core courses.
-After successful completion of SPS pre-nursing core courses with a "C" or higher, the student will automatically be transferred to the School of Nursing as a RN to BSN major.
+Students will then take up to 54 credit hours (depending on transfer credits) of SPS pre-nursing core courses.
+After successful completion of SPS pre-nursing core courses with a "C" or higher, the student will automatically transfer to the School of Nursing as an RN to BSN major.

 *Saint Louis University currently accepts applications to the RN to BSN program from those who reside in the following states: Alabama, Alaska, Arizona, Arkansas, California, Colorado, Delaware, Florida, Georgia, Hawaii, Illinois, Indiana, Iowa, Kansas, Michigan, Mississippi, Missouri, Montana, Nebraska, Nevada, New Hampshire, New Jersey, New Mexico, Ohio, Oklahoma, South Carolina, South Dakota, Tennessee, Texas, Vermont, Virginia, West Virginia, and Wisconsin.